moniafavaro/news/README.md

 # Teamwork

-As far as teamwork goes, Kirtan and I worked really well together, we both used the VSCode LiveShare extension from my desktop and discusssed every piece of code + descision when we started working together.
+As far as teamwork goes, Kirtan and I worked really well together, we both used the VSCode LiveShare extension from my desktop and discussed every piece of code and decision when we started working together.
 However, without telling each other, myself and Kirtan had done some homework prior to the day we started working.
-Kirtan simply made the request to grab all the data with the function below so we could start manipulating the data and displaying it and I had already worked on the `navigation bar` and had made sure we can click on a page.
+Kirtan simply made the request to grab all the data with the function below so we could start manipulating the data and displaying it and I had already worked on the `navigation bar` and had made sure we could click on a page.
 We both surprised each other and I think it shows that we are both willing to go the extra mile for the team.

 ```
 useEffect(() => {